 - Hornbill Festival (Dec.
 1 to Dec.
-12, 2018) - This festival derives its name from the bird of the same name.
-It is celebrated in the Indian state of Nagaland in a village called Kisama, near the capital city, Kohima.
+12, 2018) - The Hornbill festival derives its name from a bird.
+It is celebrated in the Indian state of Nagaland, mainly in a village called Kisama, near the capital city, Kohima.
 One of the largest festivals of the state, it is celebrated with traditional music, dance, and games.
 There is also a sale of locally made handicrafts.

-- Christmas (25th December, 2018) - Christmas Day is celebrated among Christians all over the world as the birth anniversary of Jesus Christ.
+- Christmas (December 25, 2018) - Christmas Day is celebrated among Christians all over the world as the birth anniversary of Jesus Christ.
 In India, this is celebrated with huge enthusiasm by people across all religions.
-Apart from the midnight mass that is held on the 24th December across all churches in the country, the following day is marked by celebrations, fetes, parties, and exchange of gifts.
+Apart from the midnight mass, that is held on the 24th December across all churches in the country, the following day is marked by celebrations, fetes, parties, and exchange of gifts.

 - Sunburn (Dec.
-27- 30, 2018) - Goa's Sunburn is not only India's but Asia's most amazing E-D-M festival.
+29- 31, 2018) - Goa's Sunburn is not only India's but also Asia's most amazing E-D-M festival.
 This time of the year, the Vagator Beach sees a huge crowd for three long days, where artists perform on multiple stages.

 - The Winter Festival at Mount Abu (Dec.
 29 - Dec.
-31, 2018) - Organised by the Rajasthan Tourism and Municipal Board, this festival is held every year during the last week of December at Mount Abu.
-With a procession to the Nakki Lake on the first day, traditional dancing, fairs, concerts and a firework display are featured in this festival.
+31, 2018) - Organised by the Rajasthan Tourism and Municipal Board, Winter Festival at Mount Abu is held every year during the last week of December.
+With a procession to the Nakki Lake on the first day, traditional dancing, fairs, concerts, and a firework display are featured in this festival.